 Often, a rain jacket is more of a just-in-case layer during a long event or is put on during a rain shower and taken off once things dry out.
 It is also part of the mandatory kit for several events.
 Your rain jacket will frequently just be taking a ride in your pack or waistbelt during a run, so it needs to be — you guessed it — packable.

 Packability goes hand in hand with weight — usually, the lighter the jacket, the smaller it will pack down.
 Many of our top jacket picks have an internal pocket that the body of the jacket can roll into, producing a package no bigger than your fist that you can easily stuff into a hydration pack.
 Others are a bit bulkier but provide increased insulation, waterproofing, and storage capacity.
-Those looking to shave as much weight and volume possible with a jacket will gravitate towards a lighter jacket, like the Rab Phantom Waterproof Pull-On Jacket, the lightest jacket we tested.
+Those looking to shave as much weight and volume possible with a jacket will gravitate toward a lighter jacket, like the Rab Phantom Waterproof Pull-On Jacket or the Montane Unisex Minimus Nano Pull-On Waterproof Jacket.
+The Inov8 Raceshell HZ was the lightest jacket we tested at 94 grams.
 But, if you know the conditions will be wet, you might want to take the weight penalty and take a more robust jacket, such as our top pick, Patagonia’s Storm Racer Jacket.

 Layering

-You’ll likely have to layer your jacket over lighter layers, a hydration pack, or another jacket.
-In many situations, it often makes sense to size up to give you room to fit your jacket over cool weather layers.
-A little more breathing room also means putting your jacket on right over your pack, keeping your other gear dry, and making donning and doffing your outer layer quicker and easier.
-Slimmer-fitting jackets, like the Rab Phantom Waterproof Pull-On Jacket, must be sized up to add heavier layers underneath.
+You’ll likely have to layer your jacket over a shirt, possibly an insulating layer, a hydration pack, or another jacket.
+In many situations, it often makes sense to size up on your outermost layer to give you room to fit everything underneath.
+A little more breathing room also means you might be able to put your jacket on right over your pack, keeping your other gear dry, and making donning and doffing your outer layer quicker and easier.
+Slimmer-fitting jackets, like the Rab Phantom Waterproof Pull-On Jacket, must be sized up to add thicker layers underneath.

 Why You Should Trust Us

 Many members of the iRunFar team are based in the mountains, such as the San Juans of Colorado, or play in the high peaks of the U.S. Pacific Northwest, where some of the most unpredictable weather can occur.
 We’re used to sunny days turning to rain or a soft snowfall suddenly turning to a screaming sleet storm.
 We understand the importance of having a waterproof rain jacket that we can trust to perform when the weather worsens.
-We are committed to testing the best products out there in a variety of conditions so that you don’t have to suffer through the same trial and error out in the elements.
+We are committed to testing products out there in a variety of conditions so that you don’t have to suffer through the same trial and error that we do in order to find the best options out there.

-We started our testing process with market research: who is making the best product?
-We then polled our readers and iRunFar team members to choose more than 20 rain jackets to test.
-What you see in this guide is the result of over one year of testing for all those jackets, where we ran them through winter snowstorms, cold dousers in the U.S. Pacific Northwest and high-altitude mountain west, humid rainstorms, desert soakers where wet sand coats all surfaces, and everything in between to find the best running rain jacket for any type of weather condition.
+We started our testing process with market research: Who is making the best product?
+We then polled our readers and iRunFar team members and chose more than 20 rain jackets to test.
+What you see in this guide is the result of several years of testing for all those jackets, and new ones as they come on the market, where we ran them through winter snowstorms, cold dousers in the U.S. Pacific Northwest and high-altitude mountain west, humid rainstorms, desert soakers where wet sand coats all surfaces, atmospheric river events in California, and everything in between to find the best running rain jacket for any type of weather condition.

 Frequently Asked Questions About Running Rain Jackets

-Do I need a fully waterproof rain jacket for running, or will water resistance be good enough?
+Do I need a fully waterproof rain jacket for running, or will a water-resistant one be good enough?

 This will largely depend on the climate in which you typically run.
 A warm-weather runner who might encounter an occasional shower can certainly get by with a lightweight, water-resistant jacket for those just-in-case moments.